 I ask him for the names of the cheeses so I can write them down but he says he will label each cheese separately.
 Nice, thanks!

-So here are the goodies we took home…
+So here are the goodies from Neal’s Yard Dairy that we took back home with us…

 Our Choice @ Neal’s Yard Dairy